Edited by: Keri Stooksbury

 - You may be asked why you applied for NEXUS vs. applying specifically for Global Entry.
 In this case, state why you visit Canada frequently or want expedited processing there.
 Many travelers report that they travel to Canada for work, or even to fly out of a cheaper airport.

 - You’ll be asked to confirm your personal details, including your home address, personal biographical information, phone number, etc. They want to confirm you know what you put on your application, and where to send the card and informational packet if you are approved.

 - You’ll be asked about any business dealings you have on either side of the border, which can represent an issue for customs.
 Do you manufacture goods in one country and export them?
 Do you produce fresh food in one country and intend on bringing it across the border?
 They’ll also see if you have employment in either country and how that affects any trade.

-- If you have criminal convictions or other things that may come up, you’ll be asked about each of these in detail.
-If you’re asked details abut a specific crime, be very open and honest — do not lie about anything.
+- If you have criminal convictions or other things that may arise, you’ll be asked about each of these in detail.
+If you’re asked for details about a specific crime, be very open and honest — do not lie about anything.
 Make sure you inform them of the dates of the crime, what you did, whether you were found guilty, any punishments, and what has happened since the infraction.
 If you’ve gone into a rehabilitation program, had a record expunged, etc., these are very important details to offer.